 Linda Lee Cadwell: When Bruce did the demonstration in 1964, before he had even come back to Oakland, where we lived at the time, I had received a phone call from William Dozier’s office.

-Shannon Lee Keasler: Jay Sebring, the famous hairstylist, happened to see my father at the Long Beach Internationals and he cut the hair of William Dozier and he said, “Oh my god!
+Shannon Lee: Jay Sebring, the famous hairstylist, happened to see my father at the Long Beach Internationals and he cut the hair of William Dozier and he said, “Oh my god!
 You’ve got to see this guy—he’s amazing!”

 Cadwell: When Bruce came home, I said to him, “You need to call this guy back: William Dozier.
 He’s a producer in Hollywood and he wants to see you.”
 That was the first inkling that, “Wow, I might be able to do something in Hollywood!”
 He never had any intention of going into show business.
 His passion was his martial arts, so he had a school in Seattle and a second school in Oakland.
 His plan was to open many, many schools all over the country.

 2012’s I Am Bruce Lee is the most recent filmic hagiography of the deceased actor.
 It’s conveniently available for free viewing on YouTube if you can stomach what’s essentially an hour-and-a-half infomercial on the Lee brand.
-His daughter and current mogul of his brand, Keasler was the executive producer, as well as appearing in front of the camera as an ostensible interviewee, along with her mother and co-beneficiary of the estate, Cadwell.
-Their lines are scripted and well rehearsed, and as can be seen above, Keasler even attests to events that took place some five years before she was born.
+His daughter and current mogul of his brand, Shannon Lee was the executive producer, as well as appearing in front of the camera as an ostensible interviewee, along with her mother and co-beneficiary of the estate, Cadwell.
+Their lines are scripted and well rehearsed, and as can be seen above, Keasler even attests to events that took place some five years prior to her birth.

 They want you to believe that Bruce Lee becoming an action star was an accident.
 You have to forget that he had grown up around show folk, including his own father.
 Set aside that he had appeared in 21 films by ’64, as well as an unknown amount of Chinese opera, the main arena of his father’s fame.
 Ignore his having starred in The Orphan (人海孤鴻) pretty recently to these events at the age of 18.
 Pretend that he wasn’t a child star whose body of work some have equated to that of Mickey Rooney.